srijan-paul/srijan-paul.github.io/src/content/blog/monparsing.md

 - An `alphabet` parser that accepts a char that is consumable by either `upper` or `lower`.
 - An `alphanumeric` parser that accepts a char, either `alphabet` or `digit`.

-Clearly, an `or` combinator that captures this recurring pattern will come in handy.
+Clearly, an `or'` combinator that captures this recurring pattern will come in handy.

 Let us begin by describing a `plus` combinator that concatenates the result returned by two parsers: